 “I’m really terrified.
 I heard it’s [college] hard,” said Ineyda L., a student from the Bronx who will be attending the Borough of Manhattan Community College to study nursing.
 “Any help I can get is needed,” she said.

 Nearly 200 students were accepted into the program and applied directly or were nominated by their high schools during the past school year.
-All of the students participating graduated this past June with their high school diplomas.
+All of the participating students graduated this past June with their high school diplomas.

 “Community College is a beginning of a lot of possibilities,” said Euriphile Joseph, Chief Operating Officer at ReServe who will be overseeing the program.